Red Deer Museum + Art Gallery

 It did not take long for Molly and Robert to become involved with their community.
 Molly became active with Gaetz United Church, serving as a member of the Board of Stewards from 1962-1965.
 She was President of one of the local branches of the U.C.W.
 (United Church Women) and a member of the manse committee.
 Molly and Bob were also involved with the Alberta Council for Crippled Children.

-In 1969, the couple helped organize the first Red Deer International Folk Festival, in which Molly served as the chair for the Ethic Arts & Crafts section for many years.
+In 1969, the couple helped organize the first Red Deer International Folk Festival, in which Molly served as the chair for the Ethnic Arts & Crafts section for many years.

 It was not just Molly and her husband who became involved in community activities – Madeleine and Barbara joined Brownies and went on to become Girl Guides.
 Madeleine earned her Gold Cord, which was the highest achievement that could be acquired at the time (this was later replaced with the Canada Cord in 1971).
 Alongside her daughters, Molly was also involved with the Girl Guide Movement and was a Guide Commissioner.
 When she would test the girls for their Proficiency Badges (a badge awarded for achieving a new knowledge or skill), Molly would always pass them.
 Her reasoning was because “it was much more important that they tried rather than how successful the result.”